National Standards Project

 This groundbreaking report covers a broad range of applied treatments and identifies the level of scientific evidence available for each.
 It includes 775 research studies – the largest number of studies ever reviewed.
 For the first time, families can find specific information about the age groups, treatment targets, and diagnostic populations to which these treatments have been applied.

-The National Standards Report will serve as a single, authoritative source of guidance for parents, caregivers, educators, and service providers as they make informed treatment decisions.
+The National Standards Report serves as a single, authoritative source of guidance for parents, caregivers, educators, and service providers as they make informed treatment decisions.
 We are confident that these findings and recommendations will change lives and give hope and direction to people whose lives are touched by autism.